Collingwood School: Collingwood Certificate

 The Collingwood Certificate program is a set of higher standards in addition to the BC Ministry of Education's requirements.
 The Collingwood Certificate program accompanies the Four Strands approach at Collingwood School.
 The Collingwood Certificate challenges students with respect to their academic achievement, compulsory athletic participation, continued arts enrollment, participation in community service, the graduation portfolio, and overall citizenship at the school.
 Upon graduation, the Collingwood Certificate diploma is awarded to all those that meet the requirements.

 Debating, Public Speaking, and Model UN

 Collingwood's debating and public speaking program has won many provincial, national and international tournaments.
-The program's alumni include World Individual Debating and Public Speaking Championships champion Sarah Mortazavi (Grad '05) and two-time champion, Shakir Rahim (Grad '07).
-Additionally, each student (from Grade 1 to Grade 12) is required to write and present a persuasive speech, a humorous speech, or a dramatic monologue each year in the school's annual public speaking competition.
+Each member (from Grade 1 to Grade 12) is required to write and present a persuasive speech, a humorous speech, or a dramatic monologue each year in the school's annual public speaking competition.

 The Morven campus has a Model United Nations club which attends multiple conferences in the Lower Mainland.
 In recent years they have travelled to Washington, D.C., New York, and Berkeley.
-The club is currently run by president James Knight ('25) and vice-president Bernice Mai ('26).